alssndro/sandros-sketch-plugins/README.md

 ### Shrink to Baseline Grid

-Exapnds the currently selected elements by one Baseline Grid interval.
+Shrinks the currently selected elements by a single Baseline Grid interval.

 ![Shrink to Baseline Grid](plugin previews/shrink to baseline grid.gif)